remotion-dev/remotion/packages/docs/docs/timeline.md

 npm start
 ```

-If you are using a custom template, use
+This is a shorthand for

 ```bash
 npx remotion preview src/index.tsx
 ```

-where `src/index.tsx` is the file where `registerRoot()` is called.
+where `src/index.tsx` is the file where [`registerRoot()`](/docs/registerroot) is called.

+A server will be started on port 3000 (or 3001 if it's not available, and so on) and the preview should open in the browser.

 <img src="/img/timeline.png"></img>